Code-Institute-Submissions/ictwise-project1_ccc_AugResub/README.md

 I researched many alternatives on the web, finally in codepen i found a navigation bar i wanted to adapt and use.  https://codepen.io/nicolettafbr/pen/KKNydVK*/

+to add the map in the joining section i took advantage of https://google-map-generator.com/

 ### Sprints:
 #### design